 Failure isn't fun.
 There's just no two ways about that.
 But what does that failure mean> I think that, particularly when mental illness is involved, it's easy to leap from "I failed at [X]" to "I'm a failure."
 But taking a step back, they're not really the same thing.
 Fear of failure Fear of failure… Continue reading When You Fail, Are You a Failure at a Task?
 Or as a Person?

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is imposter syndrome.
-I've seen a number of people write about this lately, so I don't remember anyone specific to mention for inspiring this post.
+I've seen a number of people write about this topic lately, so I thought I'd join in.
 The term imposter syndrome was first used in a 1978 paper in the journal Psychotherapy Theory, Research, and Practice.
 The… Continue reading What Is… Imposter Syndrome

 We all have an inner critic hanging out inside our heads that makes itself known every so often.
 Chances are that the inner critic says things about you that are far harsher than you would ever say about anyone else.
 Acceptance and commitment therapy (ACT) and compassion-focused therapy (CFT) both pay quite a bit of… Continue reading What Does Your Inner Critic Have to Say?